I’ve seen a decent amount of bewilderment as to why Facebook would spend $400, 000 on an acquisition of GIPHY.

-On April 1st, 2011, I walked out the doors of The North Michigan Avenue Apple store as an employee for the last time.
+On April 1st, 2011, I walked out of the doors of The North Michigan Avenue Apple store as an employee for the last time.

-My fellow employees were lined up from the glass staircase to the doorway leaving me no choice but to walk down the middle between them.
-As I approached they began to clap and cheer at full intensity.
-I had been a part of this ritual countless times in my six and a half years with the company so I knew it was coming.
-Still it took every fiber of my being to stay composed.
-I bolted for the door and when I finally got there I turned around, looked back at my friends and threw my arms in the air to wave goodbye one last time.
+My fellow employees were lined up from the glass staircase to the doorway, leaving me no choice but to walk down the middle between them.
+As I approached, they began to clap and cheer at full intensity.
+I had been a part of this ritual countless times in my six and a half years with the company, so I knew it was coming.
+Still, it took every fiber of my being to stay composed.
+I bolted for the door, and when I finally got there, I turned around, looked back at my friends, and threw my arms in the air to wave goodbye one last time.

-Seconds later I turned the corner.
-Once I knew I was out of the view of my colleagues I let loose and full on wept.
+Seconds later, I turned the corner.
+Once I knew I was out of the view of my colleagues, I let loose and full-on wept.

 And I wept.

-I never met the man, I never even saw him in person (though I apparently stood right next to him and didn’t know it) and yet there I was standing on a picturesque bridge in the middle of Bruges on a dreary, cold day openly weeping.
+I never met the man, I never even saw him in person (though I apparently stood right next to him and didn’t know it), and yet there I was, standing on a picturesque bridge in the middle of Bruges on a dreary, cold day openly weeping.

 I emailed him.